danieldis/BugTracker/README.md

 # BugTracker
-Creating a program to log the big/issues in a program.
+Creating a program to log the bug/issues in a preae of software and the corrective actions.